lgunay-em/feature-toggles/frontend/README.md

 ~$ ng build --prod
 ```
 - Resources are going to be built into backend web app.
-- Please start the backend application after build to start using the application.
+- Please build frontend first to start using the application.

 ## Unit testing